Casey463/Remote-Dev/README.md

 ## Demonstrated technologies
 * Used hashing and per-component fetching ensure users will use minimal amount of resources while allowing for individual lookup and simple return to pages
-* UseQuery is used to create more readable and feature full fetch requeste
+* UseQuery is used to create more readable and feature full fetch requests thats cache
 * Requests are debounced to create a quick but server efficent app lifecycle
-* Effect components are simplified and distributed via a custom hook files to allow for global access, compliance to DRY and quick modificiation of app functionality
+* Effect components are simplified and distributed via a custom hook files to allow for global access, compliance to DRY and quick modificiation of app functionality.

 ## Part of the Online ByteGrad Class